 1. Decide whether switching home insurance is the right choice

-There are a number of reasons you might want to switch home insurance.
+There are a number of reasons you might want to know how to switch insurance.
 You may decide to switch to bundle your auto and home policies with one insurer, expand your home insurance coverage with another carrier’s endorsements or find a carrier with more robust digital tools.

 Another common reason to switch may be cost-related.
 A quote from a different provider for the same level of coverage could be significantly lower.
 However, most insurance professionals recommend carefully comparing quotes before you switch carriers.
 Another carrier’s lower quote may be due to lower coverage limits or reduced coverage types.
-Before you switch homeowners insurance companies, you might want to review your situation with a licensed insurance agent.
+Before you switch homeowners insurance companies, you might want to review your situation with a licensed insurance agent to ensure you’re still getting the coverage you need.

 2. Compare ratings

 Financial strength ratings may be helpful metrics to consider as well.
 Companies like AM Best and Standard & Poor’s (S&P) assess the historical financial strength of insurance companies and assign each company a proprietary rating.
-These ratings might help you get a sense of a company’s historical ability to pay out claims.
+These ratings might help you get a sense of a company’s historical ability to pay out claims, especially after a catastrophic large loss event like a hurricane, tornado or wildfire.

 3. Compare your current policy to the new policy